Stories

 The dog park

-The dog park may need some additional editing Who knows why couples like Sheila and Jim Hastings stay together.
+may need some additional editing Who knows why couples like Sheila and Jim Hastings stay together.
 Then the question is, why do they stay together?
 I don’t get it, and the answer is so what.
-Is that question at about the same level of complexity as why do...
+Is that question at about the same level of complexity as why do you like...

 read more